-Pregnant women should not consume any raw fish, including that found in sashimi and sushi dishes.
+Pregnant individuals should avoid consuming any raw fish, including that found in sashimi and sushi dishes.
 Raw fish may contain bacteria or parasites that can lead to illness and/or fetal complications.
 In addition, sashimi and sushi dishes often contain fresh or frozen tuna, which are high in mercury.

-Remember, it is important to include fish in a healthy diet.
-York Region Community and Health Services advises women to continue eating fish high in omega-3 fats and low in mercury during pregnancy and while breastfeeding because of the many health benefits it provides.
+York Region Public Health advises people to continue eating fish high in omega-3 fats and low in mercury during pregnancy and while breastfeeding because of the many health benefits it provides.